NicolasLagaillardie/mpst_rust_github/artifact.md

 ### STEP 1: Run the main example (VideoStream) of the paper (Section 2)

-1. Check and run the running example from the paper using the top-down approach, VideoStreaming.
+1. Check and run the running example from the paper using the top-down approach.
 <a name="Step1.1"></a>

 * execute the following command